 2. Impact of Climate Change

-Investigating the impact of climate change on crab adaptations is another important area of research.
-Changes in temperature, salinity, and habitat availability can affect crab populations and their ability to adapt.
+The effect of climate change on crab adaptations is another interesting area of research to be investigated.
+The availability of habitat can also impact crab populations and their response to temperature and salinity.

 3. Genetic Basis of Adaptation